microsoft/Dynamics-365-FastTrack-Implementation-Assets/Dual-write/Bootstrapping/readme.md

     from each companies (with DataAreaId field) in F&O. It's one-time manual process.

--   Use of Azure Blob Storage to store the csv files for lookup, transformation etc. Upload your F&O customers csv file in Azure Blob Strorage.
+-   Use Azure Blob Storage to store the csv files for lookup, transformation etc. Upload your F&O customers csv file in Azure Blob Strorage.

--   Use of Azure Data Factory ([ADF](https://docs.microsoft.com/en-us/azure/data-factory/introduction)) to bootstrap data into CDS.
+-   Use Azure Data Factory ([ADF](https://docs.microsoft.com/en-us/azure/data-factory/introduction))
+    to bootstrap data into CDS.